-Please ensure that any summary statistics presented in Figures and Tables are clearly described (e.g. mean/median, 95%Cl/ ±SE/±SD etc.), and easily reproducible.
+Please ensure that any summary statistics are clearly described (e.g. mean/median, 95%CI/±SE/±SD etc.) and are easily reproducible.
+If you need to use a figure or table these can be included in the supporting data attachment and referenced in this section.